 Lada Vesta also belongs to the B-segment, but is positioned as a more modern and prestigious sedan with an updated design and an expanded set of amenities.
 In this class, it will have to compete with models such as Toyota Vios and Hyundai Accent.

-In the SUV segment, the Lada Niva Legend retains its classic look with a two-door body and permanent all-wheel drive, targeting off-road and retro style enthusiasts.
-Niva Travel is a more modern five-door version, distinguished by greater practicality while maintaining the proprietary all-wheel drive scheme.
+In the SUV segment, the Lada Niva Legend retains its classic look with a two-door body and permanent all-wheel drive, targeting fans of off-road and retro style.
+Niva Travel is a more modern five-door version, characterized by greater practicality while maintaining the proprietary all-wheel drive scheme.

 The appearance of photographs of Lada cars arriving in Vietnamese ports caused a noticeable response.
-The return of the brand is actively discussed on social networks, automotive forums and in the media, and many express interest and enthusiasm.
-At the same time, restrained assessments are also heard.
+The return of the brand is actively discussed on social networks, automotive forums and in the media, many express interest and enthusiasm.
+At the same time, there are also restrained assessments.
 It is noted that the design of the cars looks quite simple, the equipment is limited, and modern driver assistance systems and advanced safety technologies are absent.